hungrymedia/wp-multipost/trunk/readme.txt

 No. The current version of Multipost MU will post any posts made to the main blog to ALL sub-blogs as long as the plugin is enabled.

+= Can I modify or delete a post from all sub-blogs simultaneously? =

+Yes.
+Any posts made to the main blog can be edited or deleted and those changes will be reflected on each sub-blog.

+= What is this HMMultipostMU_children custom field I see on my main post? =

+The HMMultipostMU_children custom field stores the data for each sub-blog post made from the main blog.
+This is what maintains the relationship between each main post and sub-blog posts.
+If you remove or alter this custom field, you may be unable to automatically edit/delete related sub-blog posts any longer.

 == Changelog ==

 = 1.0 =